-(4) Belgium, Germany, France, Italy, Netherlands, United Kingdom.
+&lt;sup>1 Belgium, Germany, France, Italy, Netherlands, United Kingdom.

-(5) In response to the study carried out in 1980.
+&lt;sup>8 In response to the study carried out in 1985 (V/55/86).

-of job creation for women, the Commission intends to carry out systematic action in liaison with the overall promotion programme of local employment initiatives (see Elise), notably by setting up at Community level a network for the exchange of information, experiences and stimuli so as to develop more coherent and systematic activity in this field;
+overall promotion programme of local employment initiatives, notably by setting up at Community level a network for the exchange of information, experiences and stimuli so as to develop more coherent and systematic activity in this field:

-- the media (1); - f) guidelines for Community actions relating to certain categories (2) with special problems will be proposed : - single-parent families and single women - immigrant women - women wishing to return to the labour market after a career break - physically and mentally handicapped women - women in self-employed occupations, including agriculture : the proposal for a directive relating to them will provide an initial legislative response to their problems. - g) the Commission will ensure that article 3 (2) (b) of Directive 76/207/EEC is applied, and will submit in this context (following the study carried out in 1982/83) a report on the revision of protective legislation for women, so as to achieve a more even mix in employment; the problems of night work in particular will be examined, because the ban on night work for women only often has a very negative impact on women's employment, for example in the new technologies (3);

-- h) to promote greater neutrality of taxation systems in their impact on women's work, on the basis of the Memorandum which it put before the Council in 1984 (4), the Commission intends to organize discussions with the representatives concerned in the Member States (5) in order to draw up Community guidelines on this matter; - i) when the results of the study on home-working by women and young people are available, the Commission will decide whether Community guidelines are appropriate in this area.
+- the media.2 - (f) Guidelines for Community actions relating to certain categories with special problems will be proposed: - single-parent families and single women; - immigrant women; - women wishing to return to the labour market after a career break; - physically and mentally handicapped women; - women in self-employed occupations, including agriculture: the proposal for a directive relating to them will provide an initial legislative response to their problems. - (g) The Commission will ensure that Article 3(2)(b) of the Council Directive of 9 February 1976 is applied, and will submit in this context (following the study carried out in 1982/83) a report on the revision of protective legislation for women, so as to achieve a more even mix in employment; the problems of night work in particular will be examined, because the ban on night work for women only often has a very negative impact on women's employment, for example in the new technologies. - (h) To promote greater neutrality of taxation systems in their impact on women's work, on the basis of the Memorandum which it put before the Council in 1984, the Commission intends to organize discussions with the representatives concerned in the Member States in order to draw up Community guidelines on this matter. - (i) When the results of the study on home-working by women and young people are available, the Commission will decide whether Community guidelines are appropriate in this area.